alaamoheb/alaamoheb/README.md

 ### Hi, I'm Alaa!

 - I'm a Senior Computer Science Engineering student at Egypt Japan University of Science and Technology.
-- I'm passionate about Machine Learning, Deep Learning, and Data Science.
+- I'm passionate about AI, and Data Science.